Leaked Demos 2006: Packaging

 The first physical pressing of the songs released on December 2, 2015 was on a red cassette tape.
 The J-card on the first pressing features five different photographs as well as a thank you note from the band.
-The front cover is partially made up by an iconic production still from the 1974 film The Texas Chainsaw Massacre which depicts Gunnar Hansen's character Leatherface wielding a chainsaw.
+The front cover is partially made up by an iconic production still from the 1974 film The Texas Chain Saw Massacre which depicts Gunnar Hansen's character Leatherface wielding a chainsaw.
 A picture of a person surfing in the sea also features on the front cover, whilst the photographs of two skulls, two nude women walking, and a photograph of a shark by Pat Bonish complete the card.
 The retail version released in January 2016 was pressed on black cassette tape.
 The J-Card is identical with the exception of the front cover, which features a still from the 1973 Spanish horror film Sexy Cat, in the place of the still used from The Texas Chain Saw Massacre from the first pressing.

 Performances

-With the exception of the reworked versions of "Sowing Season" and "Luca", many of the songs have only been sporadically played over the years.
-"Fork & Knife" made its live debut on June 20, 2006 at Starland Ballroom, Sayreville, New Jersey.
-During his solo tour in August 2007, Lacey would often perform "Brother's Song" and "Good Man".
-"Nobody Moves" debuted live on May 24, 2007 at the Webster Theater, Hartford, Connecticut.
-"Missing You" was revealed as the title for "Untitled 04" when it was debuted live for the first time on October 4, 2014 at The National Theater in Richmond, Virginia.
-"Brother's Song" would later be reworked with a full band arrangement for various shows from 2013 onwards.
+Though several were reworked and either featured on The Devil and God Are Raging Inside Me, released as standalone singles, or included as part of the 3 Demos, Reworked EP, all songs have been performed live in some capacity.